leslietan1981/Project-HungryBar/README.md

 - `DB_USER`
 - `JWT_SECRET_KEY`

-## Component Tree
+## Component Tree (General)

 ```
 └─ App
-   ├─ AppUserUI
+   ├─ GuestUI
    │ ├─ SplashPage
+   │ │  ├─ LoginBox
+   │ │  └─ TableNumberBox
+   │ │
-   │ ├─ HomePage
+   │ ├─ GuestHomePage
    │ │  ├─ CategoryBar
-   │ │  │  └─ CategoryTile
    │ │  │
    │ │  ├─ ProductList
-   │ │  │  └─ ProductListGroup
-   │ │  │  └─ ProductTile
+   │ │  │  └─ ProductListItem
    │ │  │
-   │ │  └─ DrawerWrapper
    │ │  └─ ProductDetails
    │ │     ├─ ProductOptions
    │ │     └─ SpinButton
    │ │
+   │ ├─ CartPage
+   │ │  ├─ CartList
-   │ ├─ CheckoutPage
+   │ │  │  ├─ CartListItem
-   │ │  └─ Cart
+   │ │  │  └─ CartListItemTotals
-   │ │     ├─ CartTile
+   │ │  │
-   │ │     └─ CartSummary
+   │ │  └─ CartEmptyBlurb
    │ │
-   │ └─ UserNav
+   │ └─ GuestNav
    │
+   ├─ StaffUI
+   │ ├─ ActiveOrdersPage
+   │ │  └─ ContractList
-   ├─ AppStaffUI
+   │ │     ├─ NewOrderListItem
+   │ │     └─ AcceptedOrderListItem
+   │ │
-   │ ├─ StaffNav
+   │ ├─ OrdersHistoryPage
+   │ │  └─ ContractList
-   │ ├─ OrdersBar
+   │ │     ├─ CompletedOrderListItem
-   │ └─ NewOrdersList
+   │ │     └─ VoidedOrderListItem
+   │ │
-   │    └─ NewOrderCard
+   │ └─ StaffNav
    │
-   └─ AppAdminUI
-     ├─ AdminLoginRoute
-     ├─ AdminRegisterRoute
-     └─ AdminDashboard
-        ├─ AdminNav
-        └─ ManageProductsPage
-           ├─ UpdateProductCard
-           ├─ NewProductCard
-           └─ AUiProductCard
+   └─ AdminUI
 ```

-_Note: component tree reflects the pre-overhaul structure and will be updated as the UI overhaul progresses._
+_Note: component tree will be updated as the UI overhaul progresses._

 ## Learnings

 Early iterations of this project surfaced the importance of proper upfront planning — the original build ran into blockages that came directly from a lack of it.
-That lesson is driving the current overhaul: replanning the app flow before rebuilding each section, starting with the Guest UI.
+That lesson is driving the current overhaul: replanning the app flow before rebuilding each section, starting with the Guest UI..

-MUI proved genuinely useful once its out-of-the-box patterns were embraced rather than fought — which also explains why so many MUI-based apps share a similar look.

 ## Next Steps

-#### Staff (in progress)
+#### Staff

-- View incoming orders (accept or reject)
-- View in-kitchen orders (accepted orders)
-- Complete kitchen orders when served, with per-item check-off
-- Void orders (from New or Accepted state)
-- View completed orders
+- Manage product statuses (sold out / not available)

 #### Guest